kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0141 Pilot schools.md

 \(1\) For the recreational pilot certificate, the course requires 3 hours flight training on the areas of operations of appendix A to part 141, paragraph 4.(c)(3) that includes—

-\(i\) Except as provided under §61.100 of this chapter, 2 hours of flight training to and at an airport that is located more than 25 nautical miles from the airport where the applicant normally trains, with three takeoffs and three landings; and
+\(i\) Except as provided under [[Volume 2/D Airmen/0061 Certification  pilots, flight instructors, and ground instructors.md#§61.100   Pilots based on small islands.|§61.100]] of this chapter, 2 hours of flight training to and at an airport that is located more than 25 nautical miles from the airport where the applicant normally trains, with three takeoffs and three landings; and

 \(ii\) Within 2 calendar months before the date of the practical test, 3 hours of flight training in a gyroplane.